minimo6caracteres/tyron/CONTRIBUTING.md

-# Contributing guideline :high_brightness:
+# Contributing guideline

-Thanks for taking the time to contribute to tyron!
-It'd be so cool to have a growing number of contributors, and you are encouraged to become a [**tyron lead contributor**](/community/leadContributors.md) :zap:
+Thanks for taking the time to contribute to tyron :zap:
+It'd be so cool to have a growing number of contributors, and you are encouraged to become a [**tyron lead contributor**](/community/leadContributors.md)!

 ### INDEX
 [Open source software & license](#open-source-software--license)